Increase the Precision of Your Nitrogen Application

 Bill Kreuser, Ph.D., is an extension specialist and assistant professor at the University of Nebraska-Lincoln.
 He earned his B.S. and M.S. degrees at University of Wisconsin-Madison and his Ph.D. at Cornell University.
 Kreuser’s research focuses on winter desiccation and spring green-up, iron layer formation in sand putting greens, and nitrogen fertilization management.
 His appointment at UNL is 60% extension, 40% research.
 Kreuser worked as research manager at UW-Madison where he developed a GDD model to apply PGRs.
 During his time at Cornell, he also worked as spray technician at the Robert Trent Jones Golf course.
-He willl teach with Frank Rossi, Ph.D., at the 2015 GCSAA Education Conference in San Antonio.
+He has taught with Frank Rossi, Ph.D., at the GCSAA Education Conference for several years.

 Original presentation date: Nov.
 19, 2014

 Member price: Free

 Education points: 0.2

 Register now »